Every engagement starts

 The first conversation

-We'll spend 15 minutes talking about your business — what you're working on, what's keeping you up at night, and what kind of legal support you're looking for.
+We'll spend 15 minutes talking about your business — what you're working on, where the friction is, and what kind of legal support you're looking for.
 I'll ask more questions than I answer.
 The goal is to understand whether I'm the right fit, and if I'm not, I'll tell you and point you to someone who is.

 Scoping